rust-lang/rust/text/0000-extern-types.md

 Alternatively, rather than provide a way to create opaque types, we could just offer one distinguished type (`std::mem::OpaqueData` or something like that).
 Then, to create new opaque types, users just declare a struct with a member of type `OpaqueData`.
 This has the advantage of introducing no new syntax, and issues like FFI-compatibility would fall out of existing rules.

+Another alternative is to drop the `extern` and allow a declaration to be written `type A;`.
+This removes the (arguably disingenuous) use of the `extern` keyword although it makes the syntax look even more like a type alias.

 # Unresolved questions
 [unresolved]: #unresolved-questions